dpengineering/azure-maze/info.md

 Hopefully this file makes the transition into this decently complex project easier.

-*Please update this file when major changes are made, new functionality added, or problems that may be encountered by others solved!* Do your part in preventing this from becoming the non-documented (Or inadequately documented) mess typical of other DPEA projects
+*Please update this file when major changes are made, new functionality added, or problems that may be encountered by others solved!* Do your part in preventing this from becoming the non-documented (Or inadequately documented) mess typical of other DPEA projects.

 ## Background ##
 Azure maze is the third version of Kinetic Maze software for the DPEA.
 Version 1 was from Paul, which was replaced with Version 2 from Braedan.